-It has been two years for Narendar Damodardas Modi to work as the prime minister of India.
-Within two years of his tenure, we have come across with various shades of him- public administrator, ardent speaker, devotee to his work, hardworking and criticism-tolerant.
+It has been two years for Narendra Damodardas Modi to work as the prime minister of India.
+Within two years of his tenure, we have come across with various shades of him- public administrator, ardent speaker, a devotee to his work, hardworking and criticism-tolerant.

-However, the mentioned words are not written to favour any of the person, or a party personally but to provide a reflection of his work towards his nation.
+However, the mentioned words are not written to favour any of the person or a party person but to provide a reflection of his work towards his nation.

 On 26th May 2014, Narendra Modi was elected as the Prime minister for India.
 The Lok-Sabha election was backed by aggressive campaigning and powerful speeches of Bhartiya Janta Party.
 In a bid to hope of having “Acche din” or “good days”, a historic win was recorded in the election of 2014 to take a relief from a ‘dynastic rule’ of Congress.

 After taking charge, during the rigorous work of two years, he successfully put forward more than 13 policies and initiatives including Make in India, Digital India, Skill India, Neighbourhood first policy on domestic as well as international front.
 Therefore, schemes like these and many others proved the potential of Narendra Modi’s team to provide India’s recognition on the global map.

 On 15th Aug 2016, PM Modi mentioned about Balochistan in his Independence speech as a part of his foreign policy tactics.
 It is a significant issue which talks about the violation of human rights by Pak forces in Balochistan.
 It can be said that India has given a muscular approach with rival Pakistan by referring to the provinces of Pak.
 It will also impact on the China-Pakistan economic corridor, a long-term project influencing beyond the bilateral talks.

 Here is a list of successful initiatives which were taken on the international domain.